PMW op-ed: The worst chapter in Palestinian schoolbooks

-The worst chapters in
+The worst chapter in Palestinian schoolbooks

 to be told they have to go out and kill, PA educators teach